markknol/hxnew/README.md

 [![Build Status](https://travis-ci.org/markknol/hxnew.svg?branch=master)](https://travis-ci.org/markknol/hxnew)

 > Create new Haxe projects in a blast!
-> This tool is ment to create an plain Haxe project.
+> This tool is meant to create an plain Haxe project.
 Run it once.

 ## Installation